NAS6mixfoolv/solarsystem/README.md

 An interactive web-based solar system simulation that allows users to explore celestial mechanics
 with customizable time settings, speed, scale, and observational focus, offering a choice
 between Keplerian and relativistic Runge-Kutta calculations.
+The solarsystem package is a tool that simulates the orbits of planets in the solar system based
+on the N-body problem and provides 3D visualization.

 LIB:
 https://github.com/NAS6mixfoolv/NAS6LIB